CIL-Lamballe/Randetect/README.md

-# Synology NAS Ransomware Analyzer
+# Synology NAS Ransomware Detector

-A naive implementation of a ransomware acitivity analyzer on Synology NAS.
+An implementation of a naive ransomware detection algorithm on Synology NAS.

 This project aims at building a compiled object deamon for Synology NAS launched by contrab at boot time.
 It monitors the changes made to the filesystem by clients, filtering it with a customizable set of rules.

+Encrypting does not inherently make a file larger but most of the time it does, for this reason we randomly checksum the files been raised by the alert.

 ## NAS Log Queries Relational Algebra